oplS17projects/Octo-Weather-5000/README.md

 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.

-If it fucking works, I guess.
+If it works, I guess.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.